 You would need to supply the food, litter, bedding, toys, and food dishes.
 This is considered part of the donation that you are giving to Kitty and to our group.

-Most importantly, you need to love, pet, snuggle, and play with Kitty to develop a well socialized kitty that is ready for adoption.
+Most importantly, you need to love, pet, snuggle, and play with Kitty to develop a well-socialized kitty ready for adoption.